 Adding conditional formatting to a column allows you to colour code fields in that column based on certain criteria.
 The example below will walk through adding conditional formatting to reports on attendance data, but you can use it on any field you can base filters on, in any report type, including calculated fields!

-Please note that this feature is only available on School MIS sites.
+This feature is available on both School and MAT MIS sites.

 To create your own custom reports or edit reports shared with you, you will need the School: General Admin: Export Data permission.

 The amount of data you are able to view will also depend on your permissions - see more information on how this works here: Who can access Custom Report Writer reports and fields?

 If you need to give someone permission to create reports or report on certain items, you can follow these instructions.

 When can I add conditional formatting?

 You can add conditional formatting when creating a report, or when editing a report!

 When creating a report, you can add conditional formatting when adding columns in Select Columns (Step 3 of 8).
 Just click the pencil icon once you've dropped your columns.

 When editing a report, click the pencil icon to edit or add conditional formatting.